MAGALA-RICHARD/apsimNGpy-documentations/doc/preview.rst

 configured for the current apsimNGpy session, ensuring version consistency between the GUI and the Python environment.

-The :meth:`~apsimNGpy.core.apsim.ApsimModel.preview_simulation` takes in one parameter `watch : bool`, which defaults False.
+The :meth:`~apsimNGpy.core.apsim.ApsimModel.preview_simulation` takes in one parameter `watch : bool`, which defaults to False.
 If True, Python will listen for GUI edits and sync them back into the model instance in (near) real time.

 .. tip::